palpen/ProgrammingNotes/vim.md

 * Insert blank line below cursor (in command mode): `control + o`
     * Not really a vim command but works in Sublime Text using NeoVintageous
 * How to comment / uncomment out a block of code: https://stackoverflow.com/a/23063140/3649966
+* Copy to clipboard
+    * Visually select segment to copy, then `:w !pbcopy`
 ## Configuring VimR
 * [VimR](http://vimr.org) is a GUI based text editor build on NeoVim.
 * To configure the editor created an `init.vim` file in `~/.config/nvim`.
 Use `init.vim` the same way you would use a `.vimrc` file.